JatinAneja1812/GuessingGame/README.md

 # GuessingGame
-* It is a Simple Colsole applictation
+* It is a Simple Console applictation